tpwres/teczki-polskiego-wrestlingu/content/o/ptw.md

 This string of PR flops, and apparent disinterest from PTW prompted Wrestlefans to pull out of promoting PTW with immediate effect, only 3 days before the show.
 And in another unexpected turn of events, some of the fans who received tickets from Stonoga turned ot to be [PpW](@/o/ppw.md) personnel.
 This got them both a free ticket for the show, and some social media exposure, through photos and live video which Stonoga, unfamiliar with the wrestling scene, shared.

 During this time, PTW remained silent, attempted to control the situation by deleting comments pertaining to the Stonoga situation from the fan group, and continuing to promote... the lottery.

+##### The prize draw

+On Sunday, May 12th, PTW held the lottery's prize draw, as a live-stream on YouTube.
+Despite PTW's stated goal to provide entertainment for the whole family, this show included controversial guests: Stonoga, cast of reality show "Królowe Życia", spouting distasteful, sexually-charged jokes.
+The lottery's overseeing committee was never shown by the cameras.
+The lottery failed to achieve its desired goal of popularising PTW - some prize winners, who were called on the phone live as per the lottery's regulations, had no idea who and why called them, and did not recognize the names Pawłowski or PTW.
+After it was finished, the prize draw show quickly went private on YouTube, and other lottery-related materials started to disappear from the Internet.

 ### References